Milad244/dsa-power/README.md

 This repository is designed for practicing and understanding fundamental concepts in data structures and algorithms.

 ## Status
-2025-11-13 - present.
+Ongoing.
+2025-11-13 to present.

 ## Resources Used
 - C

 ## Usage
-1. Clone the repository: `git clone https://github.com/Milad244/dsa-power && cd dsa-power`
+1. Clone the repository: `git clone https://github.com/Milad244/dsa-power` && `cd dsa-power`
 2. Build the project using the provided Makefile: `make`
 3. Run the executable: `./main`
 4. Clean build artifacts if needed: `make clean`